-Using a GoPro Hero 5 package marketed towards operating room use (Figure 1), we aimed to create a secure database, only accessible by the Department of Urology, Dalhousie University residents/students, with videos of each major operation performed by each surgeon.
+Using a GoPro Hero 5 package marketed towards operating room use (Fig. 1), we aimed to create a secure database, only accessible by Dalhousie University's Department of Urology residents/students, with videos of each major operation performed by each surgeon.
 Two residents and one attending have worn the device.
-Twelve attendings have agreed to have their surgeries recorded, and six have had surgeries recorded thus far.
+Twelve attendings have agreed to have their surgeries recorded and six have had surgeries recorded thus far.

-The GoPro Hero 5 is paired with a 128GB microSD card.
-Cases are recorded in 1080p at 60fps which allows for approximately 350 minutes of total record time.
+The GoPro Hero 5 is paired with a 128 GB microSD card.
+Cases are recorded in 1080p at 60 fps, which allows for approximately 350 minutes of total record time.
 The device has a battery life of 10 hours due to a battery pack included with the package, which is kept on a hip pack so movement during the case is unimpeded.
 With these specifications, practically any urological procedure can be recorded without interruption.
-Prior to each case, a media use consent form (Supplementary Material 1) is obtained from the patient.
+Prior to each case, a media use consent form (Appendix; available at cuaj.ca) is obtained from the patient.
 The GoPro is secured to the resident's or attending's head using the included adjustable head mount.
 The correct field of view is optimized by using the GoPro phone app.

 Following video acquisition, the video files are edited using Adobe Premier Pro or Da Vinci Resolve to exclude any identifiable information.
-Once edited, videos are uploaded to a Microsoft SharePoint folder on an internal University server.
+Once edited, videos are uploaded to a Microsoft SharePoint folder on an internal university server.
 Key steps in each procedure are listed in the description section of the video.
 An anonymous survey was sent to all residents and staff to collect feedback on the use of the GoPro in the operating room and on the utility of the video files themselves.